camgunz/d2k/README.md

 # D2K

----

 D2K is a fork of [PrBoom+](http://prboom-plus.sourceforge.net) with several lofty goals.

 Maintain Compatibility
 ----------------------

-One of the many strengths of PrBoom+ is its compatibility with past versions of Doom and Boom.
-D2K will maintain this compatibility, and will use a new compatibility testing framework to guard against regressions.
+D2K maintains the PrBoom+'s commitment to compatibility, using a compatibility testing framework to guard against regressions.

 Enhance Network Play
 --------------------

-PrBoom+ only supports the original command-based synchronized networking, This implementation has several limitations: only 4 players may play together, players cannot join an in-progress game, game modes are hard-coded, and one player's lag lags the whole group.

-D2K will replace this implementation with new netcode based on game saves, using delta compression to only send changes over the wire -- very similar to the Quake 3 architecture.
-In line with current client/server Doom ports, the 4 player limit will be lifted and users will be able to spectate games without playing in them.
+D2K features enhanced client/server network play inspired by the Quake 3 networking model.
+Compared with the original, games no longer pause when one player lags and players can join in-progress games.
+We also plan to lift the 4 player limit, and to add modern multiplayer features like spectators and scripted game modes.

 Add Extensibility via Scripting
 -------------------------------

+D2K is scriptable with [https://www.lua.org](Lua), a language used by dozens if not hundreds of other games including World of Warcraft and Garry's Mod.

 Doom's behavior and assets are hardcoded, making it difficult to extend the engine with new capabilities.
 ACS, DECORATE, EDF and ExtraData attempt to solve this problem, but all leave much to be desired.

-A scripting language would be much more powerful here.
-D2K will move behavior and assets into a scripting language, allowing modders full control over the engine.
-It is extremely likely that this language will be Lua.
+D2K will move behavior and assets into Lua, allowing modders full control over the engine.

 Web Play
 --------